-Boosts the immune system
+Boosts the Immune System

 Vitamin C is a critical nutrient in the general health cycle of guinea pigs.
 These pets don’t have strong immunity and they depend on foods rich in vitamin C to boost their immune system.
 Spinach is packed with vitamin C.

-Strong bones and teeth
+Strong Bones and Teeth

 Due to the presence of vitamin K and other positive nutrients such as calcium, spinach is an ideal choice for developing your guinea pig’s bones and teeth.

-Nutrition Facts of Spinach
+Nutrition Facts of Spinach for Guinea Pigs

 Spinach is a potent nutrient green, especially for guinea pigs.
 It is packed with several nutrients vital for the well-being of guinea pigs as seen below:

-- Dietary fiber
+- Dietary fiber – 2.2 g

-- Vitamin A
+- Vitamin A – 9377 IU

-- Vitamin K
+- Vitamin K – 482.9 µg

 As much as spinach is healthy for the guinea pig, it equally poses some health concerns to guinea pigs.
 The following are some of those risks: